puppeteer/puppeteer/docs/api.md

 #### page.screenshot([options])
 - `options` <[Object]> Options object which might have the following properties:
     - `path` <[string]> The file path to save the image to.
 The screenshot type will be inferred from file extension.
 If `path` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
-If no path is provided, the image won't be saved to the disk.
+If no path is provided or it doesn't exist, the image won't be saved to the disk.
     - `type` <[string]> Specify screenshot type, could be either `jpeg` or `png`.
 Defaults to 'png'.
     - `quality` <[number]> The quality of the image, between 0-100.
 Not applicable to `png` images.
     - `fullPage` <[boolean]> When true, takes a screenshot of the full scrollable page.
 Defaults to `false`.